 Board of Governors

-A full list of Governors is given on pages 16 and 17 of these financial statements.
+A full list of Governors is given on pages 15 to 16 of these financial statements.
 Governors are referred to as members of the Derby College Corporation Board throughout the report.

 Clerk to the Corporation is Rose Matthews.